Women in the book of Acts: real, diverse and essentialWritten by Subby Szterszky

 What's inside this article

 Skeptics often accuse Christianity of having a low regard for women and treating them, in effect, as second-class citizens.
-While there’s no denying that many professing believers over the centuries have been guilty of this to their shame, the view of the Scriptures is quite different.
+While there’s no denying that many professing believers, past and present, have been guilty of this to their shame, the view from the Scriptures is radically different.

 Unique among all religions and philosophies with roots in the ancient world, the biblical world view presents both women and men as created in God’s image and thus coequal in value and dignity (Genesis 1:26-28).
 In fact, a group of prominent women played a vital role in Jesus’ earthly ministry, providing financial support as well as being the first eyewitnesses of his resurrection (Luke 8:1-3; 24:1-12).